syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Server Dependencies

 Export Helper functions are available in the Assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
-Full list of assemblies needed for grid Export as follows
+Full list of assemblies needed for the Grid Export is as follows.

     1. Syncfusion.EJ
     2. Syncfusion.EJ.Export